 If you’re anything like me, you love the look of decorated cookies but just don’t have the patience or time to make elaborate decorated cookies.
-My easy decorated Halloween ghost cookies tutorial is just for you.
+My easy Halloween ghost sugar cookies tutorial is just for you.
 These ghosts cookies are perfect for a beginner or someone who doesn’t enjoy piping (Hi, that’s me.
-Shaky AF hands here.)
+Super shaky hands here.)
 You only need one color of royal icing, and you can use any sugar cookie you wish, but I think these cookies look and taste especially awesome using my black cocoa sugar cookie recipe.

 Black Cocoa Sugar Cookies